Erwin Rothbarth

 Erwin Rothbarth (16 December 1913 – 25 November 1944) was a German economist and statistician.
 He worked as a research assistant for John Maynard Keynes and made important contributions to the measurement of GDP and the modelling of individual consumption.

 Biography

 Rothbarth was born in Frankfurt am Main to a German Jewish family.
 His father, Otto Rothbarth was a lawyer.
 Rothbarth joined the Social Democratic Party of Germany.
-He studied Law at the University of Frankfurt from 1932 to 1933, when he fled Germany to the United Kingdom.
+He studied law at the University of Frankfurt from 1932 to 1933.
 He graduated from the London School of Economics in 1936 and remained there as a researcher in economics and statistics until 1938.
 He moved to Cambridge University in 1938 and became a research assistant for John Maynard Keynes in 1939.

 From May to August 1940 Rothbarth was interned by the British government due to his German nationality.
 In September 1940 he married Myfanwy Charles (M.C.
 Rintoul).
-He volunteered for the Suffolk Regiment of the British Army and was killed in heavy fighting near Venray, The Netherlands.
+He volunteered for the Suffolk Regiment of the British Army and was killed in heavy fighting near Venray, The Netherlands while serving with the 1st Battalion of his regiment.